 - Setup a List of Trusted Contacts to help you reclaim a hacked account or if you lose your password.

-Privacy - Click the ‘Privacy’ tab located in the left column:
+Click the ‘Privacy’ tab located in the left column:

-- Set default privacy to Friends
+- Set default privacy/sharing option to Friends.

 - Use the Activity Log to review all your posts and things you’re tagged in